 States have varying rules about when an employer must provide workers compensation insurance.
 If you have three or more employees, you should check with your state department of workers compensation to see if you are required to provide workers comp insurance.

-Let Campbell Insurance Agency, LLC help you choose a policy that will fit your individual needs.
+Let Campbell Insurance Agency help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Artisan Contractor coverage.